Hidnish/Milestone-Project-1-ShutterSpeedi/README.md

 ### Bugs Solved ###

-* The attribute "html, body {overflow-x: hidden;}" to allow the webiste to cover the entire viewport width for mobile screen sizes.
+* The attribute "html, body {overflow-x: hidden;}" used to allow the webiste to cover the entire viewport width for mobile screen sizes.
 * Metadata "<meta name="format-detection" content="telephone=no">" was added to contact.html to remove default blue hyperlink color (creating visibility issues) from phone number when viewed on iPhone.

 ## Deployment ##